SkylineCommunications/dataminer-docs/user-guide/Getting_started/Tutorials/Creating_your_first_element_on_a_DaaS_system.md

 ## Step 5: Create an element to monitor a website of your choice

-Next, you will create an element that allows you to monitor a website of your choice.
-This element will use the *Generic Ping* protocol you deployed earlier, which can be used to regularly send ping commands to the website to ensure it is accessible and functional.
+Next, you will create an element that allows you to monitor a website of your choice, such as your corporate website.
+This element will use the *Generic HTTP Query* protocol you deployed earlier, which can be used to regularly send HTTP/HTTPS requests to assess the website's availability and functional status, including monitoring its response time.
+If the website goes down, this element will alert you of this.

 1. In the Cube sidebar, go to *Apps* > *Protocols & Templates*.

-1. Under *Protocols*, select the *Generic Ping* protocol.
+1. Under *Protocols*, select the *Generic HTTP Query* protocol.

 1. Right-click in the *Elements* column, and select *New element*.